viknedus/netflix-clone/README.md

 # Simple Netflix Clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Axios, and Firebase, and TMDB API.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), Axios, and Firebase, and TMDB API and Redux.

 In the project directory, you can run: